webrecorder/warcio.js/README.md

 The `WARCParser()` constructor accepts any async iterator or object with a [ReadableStream.getReader()](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream/getReader) style `read()` method.

+A shorthand `for await (const record of WARCParser.iterRecords(reader))` can also be used when the parser object is not needed.

 ### Streaming WARCs in the Browser